Introduction¶

 BROOD is a lead generation tool designed to generate new and diverse compounds that satisfy isosteric and chemical feature constraints while also incorporating synthetic feasibility.
 Starting with a hit or lead molecule, BROOD generates bioisosteric analogs by replacing user-specified portions of the lead with fragments that have similar shape and electrostatics but with potentially novel connectivity and chemistry.
 Fragments and scaffold couplings are derived within the scope of a known chemical space, either user-specified or broadly relevant to medicinal chemistry (default BROOD database).

 BROOD can also be used within the context of structure-based design if experimental or modeled cocrystal structures are available.
 Resulting BROOD analogs can be readily filtered and prioritized based on bioisosteric similarity, 2D chemical diversity, and 1D molecular properties.
-BROOD has multiple applications, including lead-hopping, side-chain enumeration, library design, and expansion of composition-of-matter patents.
+BROOD has multiple applications, including lead hopping, side-chain enumeration, library design, and expansion of composition of matter patents.

 Applications¶

-The BROOD distribution contains 3 applications:
+The BROOD distribution contains three applications:

-Graphical interface to the BROOD application.
+vBROOD is the graphical interface of the BROOD application.

-Application to create a BROOD database by fragmenting molecules, filtering the fragments, generating 3D conformations, and organizing and indexing the fragments for rapid searching.
+The CHOMP application creates a BROOD database by fragmenting molecules, filtering the fragments, generating 3D conformations, and organizing and indexing the fragments for rapid searching.

 Utility Programs¶